Happy new year

 Anyway, back to the reason I started writing this, ‘things that are lost’.
 Where would you start looking for a lost shadow and don’t you dare say “Behind you” I’ve no time for cheap jokes or pantomime, well, not at the moment.

 Is it easier to look for a lost shadow in a book, does size matter, whether it’s hardback or paperback?
 I could start by writing a ‘Shadow Tracker’, someone like a modern day Hercule Poirot who specialises in tracking and investigating lost shadows.
 Mind you, if we had to wait for him to arrive from Belgium we could be in trouble.
 The internet tells me that here in Ireland there is a detective agency called ‘Shadow detectives’ they could be the answer.
 Of course the ‘Shadow Tracker’ doesn't necessarily have to be human, we could design an android ‘Shadow Tracker’ who wouldn't get emotionally involved, would obey orders and not look for payment.
+(Sounds like a politician)

 Once these points are addressed what sort of technique does he or it use and how do they track a shadow at night, questions, questions, questions?

 Another question, ‘where does the tracker start, not in the dark, though this would be a good place to hide a shadow.
-To find one we need a Geiger counter for shadows or maybe an APP to measure the intensity of darkness presuming shadows are only dark, stroke, black?
+To find one we need a Geiger counter for shadows or maybe an APP or scanner to measure the intensity of darkness presuming shadows are only dark, stroke, black?

 Authors thought, can shadows be any colour other than black, is this an outcome of light versus shadow, equals, black?
 As I have just watched a programme on television about suggestions that the shadows created on the moon, during the landings, are man-made in a studio with lights coming in all directions.
 There is a small cohort of people who believe that America, Russia and whoever else are duping us all into believing man landed on the moon when in fact, they say, this is all ‘Hollywood’ and created in a studio?
 A theatrical production with lights shining or highlighting from all directions.
 The suggestion was/is that if the sun shines from the back, throwing a shadow, the front of the astronaut would be black.
 Not so!
 As the programme crew demonstrate, with the light coming from the back casting a shadow there is spill all around and this light reflects off the ground onto the front of the astronaut making his front visible.
 They go on to demonstrate why other accusations are erroneous, but that’s for those who want to watch television.
 The message from the programme was, man did land on the moon, so there.